-Research guides are an introduction to a particular topic, theme or collection.
-They include primary and secondary sources from the archives, library, museum and Holocaust testimony collections as well as recommended resources from other organizations.
+Research guides are an introduction to a particular topic or theme.
+They describe primary and secondary sources from the archives, library, museum and Holocaust testimony collections as well as recommended resources from other organizations related to that topic or theme.
 They are not an exhaustive list of the VHEC's collections holdings.
 Further independent research is recommended and encouraged.

 "Enemy Aliens" Research Guide